xmhd/xor-overlay/README.md

 * libsecret - Removed hard dependency on gnome-keyring and added USE flag to support multiple providers of FreeDesktop.org libsecret service (e.g. keepassx, gnome-keyring).
 * linux-sources - Added additional kernel sources to satisfy virtual/linux-sources dependency.
 * icecream - up-to-date releases.
-* Clang - some fixes with new CMAKE config options.
 * libcxx - Re-added libcxxrt as an alternative to libcxxabi.
-* OpenJDK - forked to add older OpenJDK versions and remove some java-pkg setup from ebuild as this overlay will not be building java files from source, rather installing the jar files to /usr/share/java.
+* OpenJDK - forked to add older OpenJDK versions and add musl support.
-*           Only OpenJDK (or other JVM variants, e.g. GraalVM, Amazon Corretto, Azure Zulu) will benefit from being source built.
 * debianutils - removed gentoo-installkernel stuff from ebuild as we use Debian' installkernel script.

 ### TLDR; Changelog for packages not in the main repositories ###

 * Ego - Configuration tool from Funtoo Linux by Daniel Robbins.
 Replaces eselect-profile from Gentoo Linux.
-* GCC - Re-written logic, further TODO.
+* GCC - Refactored logic which will all reside inside the ebuild rather than toolchain.eclass, so that additional patch sets can be easily added etc.
 * DTrace - tracer from Solaris & BSD, supported in Oracle Linux and now *too Linux.
 * Eclipse Java IDE (including enterprise edition).
 * Netbeans IDE - IDE formerly by Sun, now under Apache.
 * Various packages for CAC key support.
 * Various packages for PKCS11 support (including pam modules).
-* OpenRGB - Open source software for customising RGB LEDs on hardware.
 * MangoHUD - GUI overlay for displaying CPU + GPU temperatures, FPS etc during gaming.
 * PyWal - Match your terminal font colours to your wallpaper.